Live Plastic Surgery Videos

 Liposuction can be used to remove excess fat from the thighs, hips, buttocks, abdomen, arms, back, chest, legs and face.

-Liposuction with Birmingham, Alabama plastic surgeons William J. Hedden, M.D. and Christopher J. Schaffer, M.D. provides long-lasting results as long as patients maintain their weight and a good overall level of fitness.
-Many patients choose body contouring with our board-certified plastic surgeons because of their commitment to outstanding results and a high level of patient safety and satisfaction.
+Liposuction with Birmingham, Alabama plastic surgeons William J. Hedden, M.D., J. Stephen Gunn, M.D. and M. Jude LaBarbera, M.D. provides long-lasting results as long as patients maintain their weight and a good overall level of fitness.
+Many patients choose body contouring with Dr. William Hedden, Dr. Jude LaBarbera and Dr. Stephen Gunn because of their commitment to outstanding results and a high level of patient safety and satisfaction.

 If you are bothered by excess deposits of fat that don't respond to diet or exercise located anywhere on your body, liposuction may be right for you.
 Liposuction may be used to reduce localized fat deposits of the: